Republic of China Armed Forces: Strategy

 Taiwan's strategy has shifted significantly in the post-cold war era.
-Under President Chen Shui-bian it centered on the “Decisive Battle Offshore” (决戰境外) in which an invasion force would be engaged as far away from Taiwan as possible.
+Under President Chen Shui-bian it centered on the "Decisive Battle Offshore" (决戰境外) in which an invasion force would be engaged as far away from Taiwan as possible.
 This strategy led to a deemphasis on the Army and increased emphasis on the Air Force and Navy.
 In terms of force structure it took a two part approach with a smaller professional force who would take the initiative in a conflict and a larger conscripted force which would primarily perform support and garrison duties.

-The Ma Ying-jeou administration introduced the “Hard ROC” strategy which emphasized asymmetrical warfare and exploiting the natural advantages of being the defender, also referred to as a “porcupine strategy.”
-This strategy emphasized hardening and mobility over active defense or long range strike.
+The Ma Ying-jeou administration introduced the "Hard ROC" strategy which emphasized asymmetrical warfare and exploiting the natural advantages of being the defender, also referred to as a "porcupine strategy."
+This strategy emphasized hardening and mobility over active defence or long range strike.
 It also placed an emphasis on professional soldiers over conscripts with conscription greatly decreased during this period.
 Total force structure decreased by nearly 100,000 during this period.
 In 2014 Taiwan Minister of National Defense Yen Ming believed that the country would be able to hold off a Chinese invasion for at least one month.

 In the late 2010s under the Tsai Ing-wen administration, Taiwan's military adopted a new strategy called the Overall Defense Concept (ODC), according to The Diplomat "In short, the ODC is a holistically integrated strategy for guiding Taiwan's military force development and joint operations, emphasizing Taiwan's existing natural advantages, civilian infrastructure and asymmetrical warfare capabilities.
 It is designed to deter and, if necessary, defeat an invasion by China's People's Liberation Army (PLA)."
-In 2021 Defense Minister Chiu Kuo-cheng said that “I always tell my peers to stop asking, ‘how many days we need to hold out?’
-The question is, ‘how many days does China want to fight?’
-We'll keep them company for as many days as they want to fight.”
+In 2021 Defense Minister Chiu Kuo-cheng said that "I always tell my peers to stop asking, 'how many days we need to hold out?'
+The question is, 'how many days does China want to fight?'
+We'll keep them company for as many days as they want to fight."
 The adopted ODC emphasizes deep strike and layered deterrence.